Kilian Zierer: College career

 With the help of Gridiron Imports, a non-profit foundation that helps football players from around the world attain opportunities to play football and pursue their education at the high school and college level in the United States, Kilian Zierer made the decision to play football in the U.S.

 Zierer choose to play college football in the U.S. for the College of the Canyons Cougars in 2018.
 In his first year, he was named all-conference at left tackle and helped the Cougars compile a record of 10–0 while being the champions of the SCFA National Division, Northern League.
 He became highly recruited afterwards and was ranked the best junior college recruit at his position by Rivals.com.
-He repeated as a all-conference left tackle and helped the Cougars win a second straight SCFA National Division, Northern League title.
+He repeated as an all-conference left tackle and helped the Cougars win a second straight SCFA National Division, Northern League title.

 Zierer committed to the Auburn Tigers.
 He had suffered a torn ACL towards the end of his second junior college season which resulted in him sitting out the 2020 season with Auburn.
 He began the 2021 season as a backup but eventually saw action as a starter.
 He ended the season with nine games played.
 He then started all 12 games as a senior in 2022.
 He was invited to the 2023 East–West Shrine Bowl.